Buying or selling a home in San Pedro? Bloch & Hoskins Real Estate can help.

-Below are my nine steps to buying a home.
+Below are my nine steps to purchasing a home.

-When you're ready to get started, just contact me here or e-mail me at .
-I'm glad to address questions you have regarding this information.
+When you're ready to get started, you can contact me here or e-mail me at .
+I'm glad to address any questions you have regarding this information.

-There are a lot of things you'll want to do before beginning your home search.
+There are a lot of things you'll want to consider before you look for a home.

-You'll want to put together a list of items you need, get a feel for what school districts you'd like to live in, and begin working on your budget.
+It's likely that you'll want to form an outline of items you want to have, get a feel for what school districts you'd like to live in, and begin working on your budget.

 Step 2 – Contact a real estate agent in San Pedro

-I'd love to arrange a time to meet with you and communicate with you regarding why you want to buy a home and get an idea of your upcoming plans.
+I'd like to schedule a time to get together with you and communicate with you about your real estate needs and get an idea of your plans for the future.

-We'll discuss everything from neighborhoods, school districts in the San Pedro area, the mortgage and housing industries, to any other economic factors that may potentially affect your purchase today or in the future.
+We'll talk about neighborhoods, school districts in the San Pedro area, the mortgage and housing industries, and any additional economic factors that may potentially affect your buying decision today or in the future.

-They will help you determine which kind of loan is best for you, as well as help you get approved.
+They can assist you with deciding which type of loan is best for you and help you get approved.

-I'll research many of the homes and exclude the bad ones, and then we'll schedule appointments to view the houses when it's most convenient for you.
+I'll research many of the houses and ignore the duds, and then we'll set up appointments to view the homes at a time that's convenient for you.

 When we tour houses, I'll point out positive features and bad ones.
-And I'll ask you what things you like and don't like.
+I'll even ask you to talk about things you like and dislike.

-It's common for buyers to amend their wish list as we tour houses and some features become more important than others.
+It's common for buyers to amend their list of must-haves as we tour houses and some features become far more important than others.

-If such is the case, I'll search the listings again and trim it down to the home you've been dreaming about.
+If that happens, I'll look through the listings one more time and trim it down to the house you've been dreaming about.

-My understanding of the San Pedro housing market is an imperative factor in your home search.
-I am informed of all the schools and neighborhoods, and I can communicate some neighborhoods are "hot" and warrant immediate action and some that are "cool" and allow for cautiousness.
+Your agent's knowledge of the San Pedro housing market is a crucial component in your home search.
+And I can assure you I'm informed of all the neighborhoods and school districts, and I will communicate certain neighborhoods are "hot" and call for immediate action and the ones that are "cold" and allow for thoughtful analysis.

-When we tour houses, I'll be sure to tell you if the asking price has room for bargaining or if I believe the home is "priced to sell."
+When we tour homes, I'll be sure to tell you when the seller's asking price has room for bargaining and also when I think the home is "priced to sell."

-Every real estate agent will tell you they truly understand the housing market, but keep an eye out, and make sure you ask a lot of questions.
+Any REALTOR will convince you they comprehend the housing market, but beware, and make sure you ask your agent a lot of questions.

-If it doesn't seem like they know everything, call me at (310) 519-3899 or e-mail me at , and I'll be glad to answer any questions you might have.
-My market knowledge will help you stay a step ahead throughout the entire process.
+If it doesn't seem like they know everything, just call me at (310) 519-3899 or e-mail me at , and I'd be glad to answer any questions you might have.
+My market expertise will keep you a step ahead throughout the entire process.

 Step 5 – Find your dream home

-We'll find your dream house in San Pedro, and when we do, I'll thoroughly develop your real estate purchase offer.
-The offer will be made to fit your needs and the home.
-We'll include many contingencies, such as obtaining financing, finishing the inspection, and a clear title.
+We'll find your dream house in San Pedro, and when that happens, I'll thoroughly develop your real estate purchase offer.
+The offer will be tailored to suit your needs and the home, including many contingencies.
+A few examples are acquiring financing, carrying out the inspection, and a clear title.

-When turning in your offer, you'll want to present "earnest money."
-This is a cash deposit given to a seller to secure an offer to purchase the property, and it's most often put towards the closing costs.
-If your offer is accepted by the seller, we should close about 30 to 60 days afterward.
-This allows ample time for your mortgage financing.
+Upon presenting your purchase offer, you'll need to submit "earnest money."
+This is a cash deposit submitted to a seller to secure the offer to purchase the property.
+The amount is most often put towards the cost of closing.
+If the seller accepts your offer, we should close about 30 to 60 days after.
+This allows enough time for your mortgage financing.

-Most deals aren't closed on the initial offer – it's really common to receive a counter offer.
-Don't let it intimidate you.
-We'll talk over whether or not to agree to the counter offer, present our own counter offer, or decline the seller's offer and move on.
+Most contracts don't close on the beginning offer, and it's widely common to receive a counter offer.
+Don't let this alarm you.
+We'll discuss whether or not to agree to the counter offer, propose our own counter offer, or decline the seller's offer and move on.

-We'll also work within your financing limits.
-And at the end of the day, we'll assemble a contract that's best for you.
+We'll also work within your financing budget.
+And when it's all said and done, we'll assemble a deal that is best for you.

-After we sign the final deal, you'll begin working with your mortgage lender to close the loan.
+Once we sign the final deal, you'll start working with your mortgage lender to close the loan.

-If you're pre-approved, this shouldn't be a long process at all, but you need to keep in close contact with your mortgage lender.
+If you've been pre-approved, it shouldn't take long at all, but you'll need to stay in close contact with your lender.

-And I'll handle all the property information your lender will need to close the loan.
+And I'll take care of all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of accepting your loan application.

-This estimate depends on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a precise range of accuracy.
-I'll review the estimate and let you know if it all looks good.
+The estimate is formed from the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a tight range of accuracy.
+I'll study the estimate and let you know if everything looks okay.

-Then we'll close on your home.
-This should happen at a title company or escrow office and will probably be a smooth and comfortable occasion.
+Then it's time to close on your house.
+This will likely happen at a title company or escrow office and should be a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything, just contact me at (310) 519-3899 or e-mail me at .
+And if you have any questions, make sure you call me at (310) 519-3899 or e-mail me at .